openradx/adit/README.md

 # TODO
 - Think about moving all those dicts to dataclasses when passing around data
+- Batch Mode
-- Use Pandas to parse the excel file
+-- Use Pandas to parse the excel file
+-- Allow to use AccessionNumber in Excel sheet
+-- Allow provide a regex of StudyDescription in Excel sheet -- Allow to specify many modalities per row in Excel sheet

 # Commands